debezium/container-images/connect/3.1/README.md

 # How to use this image

 This image can be used in several different ways.
-All require an already-running Zookeeper service, which is either running locally via the container named `zookeeper` or with OpenShift running as a service named `zookeeper`.
-Also required are already-running Kafka brokers, which are either running locally via the container named `kafka` or with OpenShift running as a service named `kafka`.
+It requires either an already-running ZooKeeper service or a Kafka broker running in KRaft mode.
+When using ZooKeeper, it is expected to be available either locally using the `zookeeper` container or on OpenShift as a service named `zookeeper`.
+In either case, already-running Kafka brokers are also required, either locally using the `kafka` container or on OpenShift as a service named `kafka`.

 ## Start a Kafka Connect service instance